Eduardo-zampirolli/Graph-extraction-from-Brazilian-Senate-and-Chamber-of-Deputies/resultados/README.md

 - **Slow processing**: Use faster layout algorithms or reduce visualization complexity
 - **Missing dependencies**: Ensure all required packages are installed
 - **File format errors**: Verify GEXF files are properly formatted

-### Performance Optimization
-- Use `layout_algorithm='drl'` for large graphs
-- Set `show_labels=False` for graphs with >100 nodes
-- Process graphs in batches to manage memory usage
-- Use lower DPI for draft visualizations

 ## 📚 Further Reading